shoaibsaikat/Android-BLE-Server-Client/README.md

-# A Simple BLE server and client for Android Phone.
+# A Simple "Bluetooth Low Energy" server and client for Android Phone.
 [It's a demo app for learning purpose only, not ready for commercial use.
 Use it on your own risk!]

 # Steps: